bparanj/Essential-TDD/book/KindlePublishing/rails4quickly/lesson_10.markdown

 ![SQLite Manager All Files](./figures/format_all_files)

 Open the development.sqlite3 file.
-Select the comment table.
+Select the comments table.

 \newpage